dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 #### Building the docs

+Make sure you are in the `<repo>/jneuroformats/` directory, not just in the root of the repo.

 ```shell
 mvn javadoc:javadoc
 ```

 ### Running the demo App

+Make sure you are in the `<repo>/jneuroformats/` directory, not just in the root of the repo.

 ```shell
 mvn package    # to build the jar file.